orestisf/twitter-stream-listener/README.md

 - EVENTHUB_NAME: The event hub instance name.
 - RUNTIME_MINS: Set to an integer to indicate how many minutes the application will run.
 After the specified time is elapsed, the application will stop.
 - HASHTAGS: Insert a comma separated list of hashtags to track.
 DO NOT add the hash symbol ,the application will handle that by itself.
 Example: 'Hashtag1, Hashtag2, Hashtag3'

+A collection of sample tweets collected and processed by the application is contained in `data-output-sample.json`.